 A. EHRI approach to Latvia: Pre-existing research, archival guides and expert support

-As a result, EHRI identified important collections in three Riga-based archives.
-An overview of Latvian State archives, which is written in both Latvian and English and available in print and online, suggests that there are more Holocaust-relevant archives to discover, especially among the eleven Regional State Archives:
+An overview of Latvian State Archives, which is written in both Latvian and English and available in print and online, suggests that there are more Holocaust-relevant archives to discover, especially among the eleven Regional State Archives:

 - Bušmane, Inta/Maija Āboltin̦a (ed.), Valsts arhīvi Latvijā / Latvia state archives (Riga: Latvijas Valsts arhīvu g̕enerāldirekcija : "Mantojums", ), (http://www.arhivi.lv/sitedata/VAS/Arhivu%20vesture/Latvijas%20valsts%20arhivi.pdf)

-B. Characteristics of Estonia’s archival system and specific challenges
+B. Characteristics of Latvia’s archival system and specific challenges

 C. EHRI identification and description results on Latvia